Sex Crime Defense Lawyers in Los Angeles

 While we can work with you to secure a certificate of rehabilitation, which will allow you to end your obligation to register as a sex offender, the best way to avoid the registry is to avoid being convicted of a crime in the first place.
 Our goal is to get your charges reduced, or to avoid charges altogether.
 But if need be, we will see your case all the way through to appeal.

-If you or a loved one is facing sex crime charges in the Los Angeles area, contact us immediately.
+If you or a loved one is facing sex crime charges, contact our Los Angeles criminal defense lawyers immediately.
 The sooner Werksman Jackson & Quinn LLP can review your case, the more quickly we can build an effective and thorough defense.
 Call us today at (213) 688-0460 to schedule a free consultation.

 Additional Information